Neat-Keat/TUnotes/SEM5/BIOL200/Day 7.md

 - Single-stranded
 - Many roles:
 	- mRNA
-		- \usues info in DNA to specify sequence of amino acids in proteins
+		- uses info in DNA to specify sequence of amino acids in proteins
 	- rRNA
 		- structural part of ribosome
 	- tRNA